jmakazaga/arc-continuation/README.md

 .- the vector b_0 is simply a vector that will help us stablishing the direction of the movement (it can be one component with value 1 and the rest with value 0).
 It will be used to get the orthogonal b_h that makes b_h(x-x_0) = s - s_0.
 .- s_0 is the starting s value
 .- s_1 is the final s value.
 These two values indicate the amount of movement on the curve.
-.- action is the value taht tells the action to be done at each step: action = 0 if you just want to move from s_0 to s_1. action = 1 if you are looking for the x that makes f_n(x) be the minimun in the covered path. action = 2 if you are looking for the x value that makes f_n(x) =0.
+.- action is the value that tells the action to be done at each step: action = 0 if you just want to move from s_0 to s_1. action = 1 if you are looking for the x that makes f_n(x) be the minimun in the covered path. action = 2 if you are looking for the x value that makes f_n(x) =0.

 The output is: (x_e, b_e, s_a, s_e, info) where these values depend on the action defined as input:
 If action was 0 (go from s_0 to s_1) then info can be: